Terraform vs AWS CDK vs CloudFormation vs Pulumi

 Pulumi's greatest strength is also its biggest weakness.

-Allowing different programming languages to work with the tool can lead to duplication.
+Allowing different programming languages to work with the tool can lead to some code duplication.
 Teams may develop the same fundamental functionality using different languages, which isn't efficient.
-And they can't easily share multiple codebases.

 Pros and Cons of CloudFormation